-2014 Hyundai Veloster Turbo test also came with manual six-speed gearbox which is softer than we’ve ever used.
+2014 Hyundai Veloster Turbo test also came with a manual six-speed gearbox which is softer than we’ve ever used.
 It naturally Sliding speed gear.
 About six speeds require pulling hard to the left in the third to second.
 A showdown may also be necessary when switching from fourth to fifth place.
 No top speed in the Veloster.
-He seemed to feel what we want and easily transition went.
+It’s seemed to feel what we want and the easy transition went.
 This does not mean the 2014 Hyundai Veloster Turbo Veloster has turned into a sports car, however.
 It is a sports car, and there is a difference.
 A sports car can be driven hard and fast all day.
 A sports car has a much lower limit.
 But that does not mean there is no fun.
-As Top Gear co-presenter James May has consistently argued, the cars are more fun when pushed to the limit of their liability.
-Sports cars, so they can be faster and more often than sports cars more fun in the daily commute, if that’s your style.
+As Top Gear co-presenter James May has consistently argued, cars are more fun when pushed to the limit of their liability.
+Sports cars, so they can be faster and more often than sports cars more fun in the daily commute if that’s your style.